One of These Days (instrumental): Live performances

-The song was a concert staple on the band's 1971–1973 and 1987–1994 tours.
-The Live at Pompeii version was retitled as "One of These Days I'm Going to Cut You into Little Pieces", the full spoken threat.
+Pink Floyd first performed the song live for a BBC Radio 1 session at the Paris Cinema on 30 September 1971.
+It was then a regular part of the group's setlist, beginning with a US tour promoting Meddle.
+A performance at the Amphitheatre of Pompeii in October was featured on the film Pink Floyd: Live at Pompeii, where it was given its full title of "One of These Days I'm Going to Cut You into Little Pieces".
+It was one of four pieces performed as an accompaniment to Roland Petit's ballet featuring the group's music.
+From 1973 onwards, it became an encore.
+The last performance with Waters was on 26 June 1974 at the Palais des Sports, Paris.

-It was resurrected for the group's 1987–1989 A Momentary Lapse of Reason & Another Lapse tours and 1994's The Division Bell Tour, performed by David Gilmour on lap steel guitar, Tim Renwick on rhythm guitar, Guy Pratt on bass, Richard Wright and Jon Carin on keyboards, with Nick Mason and Gary Wallis on drums and percussion.
-It was included on the Delicate Sound of Thunder video (1989), CD, LP, and cassette (1988) and the Pulse album (1995) (cassette & LP only) & video & DVD (1995/2006 respectively).
+The song was resurrected for the group's 1987–1989 A Momentary Lapse of Reason & Another Lapse Tours, where it became the opening number of the second set.
+For 1994's The Division Bell Tour, it featured as the last show in the first set.
+This arrangement featured David Gilmour on lap steel guitar, Tim Renwick on rhythm guitar, Guy Pratt on bass, Richard Wright and Jon Carin on keyboards, with Nick Mason and Gary Wallis on drums and percussion.
+Live performances from this era are included on the Delicate Sound of Thunder video (1989), CD, LP, and cassette (1988) and the Pulse album (1995) (cassette & LP only) & video, DVD and blu-ray (1995/2006/2019 respectively).
 It is absent from the iTunes version of the Pulse album.
 A live version was also included on the B-side of the "High Hopes/Keep Talking" double A-side single (1994).

 On 25 June 2016, David Gilmour and his solo band performed the song during their set at the Plac Wolności in Wrocław, Poland, the first time Gilmour had played it live in more than 20 years and the first time he'd ever made it part of a solo set list.
 Gilmour also performed the song during his concerts at the Amphitheatre of Pompeii on 7 and 8 July 2016.
-This performance was released as part of his Live at Pompeii live album.
-These concerts made One of These Days the only song played at Pink Floyd's 1971 performance and Gilmour's 2016 performance.
+This performance was released as part of his Live at Pompeii live album and was chosen to be the second single to promote the release.
+These concerts made "One of These Days" the only song played at Pink Floyd's 1971 performance and Gilmour's 2016 performance.
 Roger Waters played the piece in the first set of songs on his 2017 Us + Them Tour.
-The song also features in Nick Mason's Saucerful of Secrets show, again featuring Guy Pratt on bass.
+The song also features in Nick Mason's Saucerful of Secrets live shows, again featuring Guy Pratt on bass.
+A recording is included on their 2020 live album Live at the Roundhouse.

-A live version was released in 2016 on The Early Years 1965–1972, Volume 5: 1971: Reverber/ation, a live recording from a BBC radio session on 30 September 1971.
+A live version was released in 2016 on The Early Years 1965–1972, Volume 5: 1971: Reverber/ation, from a BBC Radio session on 30 September 1971.